 Look for places known for free Wi-Fi

 There are a couple of places that are known for their free Wi-Fi.
 Most restaurants and cafes offer free Wi-Fi these days.
 Best known among them is Starbucks.
 It’s not just limited to these places though.
 Public spaces, like Libraries, universities, train stations and parks, often have a free public hotspot.
 Look around and you might already see a place where they have free Wi-Fi.

 Use a Wi-Fi map app

-If you’re not interested in looking around for a Wi-Fi hotspot you can use an map app.
+If you’re not interested in looking around for a free Wi-Fi hotspot you can use an map app.
 These will show all the free public hotspots in your area.
 We’ve listed some of these apps below.

 - Wifi map – The most popular hotspot finder app on iPhone and Android.
 It has a map that shows you the Wi-Fi hotspots in your area.
 With millions of hotspots in their database it’s likely you’ll find a hotspot near you.

 - Wifi finder – Like Wifi map, Wifi finder works with a map that lets you find hotspots near you.
 It also allows you to download maps so you can use them offline.